Biden unveils plan for solar power to produce 45% of US electricity by 2050

 Environmental activists cautiously welcomed the announcement.
 Jean Su, Center for Biological Diversity’s energy justice program director, said: “An ambitious solar target shows real promise in addressing the climate emergency, but it has to include careful considerations of scale and design.

-“By prioritizing rooftop and community solar and storage, Biden’s team could boost energy affordability and resilience in extreme weather events like Hurricane Ida.
+“By prioritising rooftop and community solar and storage, Biden’s team could boost energy affordability and resilience in extreme weather events like Hurricane Ida.
 Because private utilities are fighting distributed energy, the Biden administration should make utility reform a key part of this important climate and justice transformation.”

 Join our new commenting forum